tilt-dev/tilt/ROADMAP.md

 ## Docker-Compose Support (P1, C1-2)

-docker-compose.yml is, by far, the most popular format for describing sets of microservices for running locally.
+`docker-compose.yml` is, by far, the most popular format for describing sets of microservices for running locally.
 Kubernetes YAML is nice, but much more verbose.
 Tilt should support docker-compose.yml for configuring services.

 The big implementation question is how this should interact with Kubernetes.
-We've experimented with docker-compose -> Kubernetes conversion tools (e.g., [kompose](https://github.com/kubernetes/kompose).
-They fidelity is a mixed bag.
-[Compose on Kubernetes](https://blog.docker.com/2018/12/simplifying-kubernetes-with-docker-compose-and-friends/) looks promising but we haven't tried it yet.
+We've experimented with docker-compose -> Kubernetes conversion tools (e.g., [kompose](https://github.com/kubernetes/kompose) -- its fidelity is a mixed bag.
+[Compose on Kubernetes](https://blog.docker.com/2018/12/simplifying-kubernetes-with-docker-compose-and-friends/) looks promising but we haven't tried it yet).

 We've partially implemented a system that uses the docker-compose CLI directly.
-Unfortunately, it needs separte code-paths for monitoring the docker-compose services.
+Unfortunately, it needs separate code-paths for monitoring the docker-compose services.
 It isn't production-ready quite yet.

 Open questions: